How to Sprout Green Mung Beans

 In the cooked form, whole or split, they are used in a wide variety of culinary dishes.
 The dried form can be ground into flour, but their sprouted form is the easiest to digest.
-Sprouting helps healthy enzymes become activated during the stages of germination, which means mung bean nutrients become more easily absorbed by the human body.
+Sprouting activates healthy enzymes during the stages of germination, making the nutrients in the mung beans become more easily absorbed by the human body.
 Bean sprouts can be used in salads and sandwiches, made into noodles, or eaten alone by the handful.

 Sprouted Mung Beans

-Measure out a half-cup of dried green mung beans.
+Measure out ¼—⅓ cup of dried green mung beans.
 Rinse the beans until the water runs clear.

-Place the rinsed beans in a clean bowl.
-If you have a sprouter, you can use that instead.
-Cover the mung beans with room temperature water (about two inches over beans) and soak for 6–8 hours.
-Remember the beans will swell to 3 or 4 times their original size!
+Cover the mung beans with 1½ cups of room temperature water and soak overnight.
+The beans will swell to 3 or 4 times their original size!

 Drain and rinse the beans.